What this notice is about

 Important Information about your child's Adoption Taxpayer Identification Number (ATIN) - Your child's ATIN expires in 3 months.

 What you need to do

-You may request an extension before your assigned ATIN expires by completing the response form with the CP561A notice.
-The extension is only valid for one additional year.
+You can request an extension before your assigned ATIN expires by completing Form 15100 included with your notice.
+The extension is only valid for 1 additional year.

 How to get help

 - Call the 800, 866 or 888 number listed on the top right corner of your notice.